pantelis-kan/HairLoader/README.md

 ![alt text](https://i.postimg.cc/RVyS78v9/quads.png)<br>

-6. **Used the tessellation shader to create smooth curves with cubic B-splines.** Used the indices to reorder the way that the tessellator takes the vertices. **Next step** -> Use the v coordinate of the tessellator to interpolate hair strands across the entire scalp.
+6. **Used the tessellation shader to create smooth curves with cubic B-splines. (guide_evaluation_shader.glsl)** Used the indices to reorder the way that the tessellator takes the vertices. **Next step** -> Use the v coordinate of the tessellator to interpolate hair strands across the entire scalp.
 ![alt text](https://i.postimg.cc/L6H5n4c0/bspline.png)